2019 Philippines FIBA Basketball World Cup team: Aftermath

 The Philippines ended their 2019 FIBA Basketball World Cup campaign without a win after playing five games, finishing dead last as a result of their poor performance.
 They also didn't manage to clinch the single outright Asian berth for the 2020 Summer Olympics by failing to finish as the best performing team from FIBA Asia with Iran, the Philippines' last opponent claiming the berth instead.
 The only route for the Philippines to qualify for the Summer Olympics is to get invited as one of the two Asian wildcard teams for the Olympic qualifying tournaments.
 An invite was not given, thus extending their drought in participation in the Olympic basketball tournament.
+Eventually, however, the country was invited to the 2020 FIBA Men's Olympic Qualifying Tournament in Belgrade as New Zealand withdrew from the tournament, opening up a spot as the next highest ranked Asian team.
+The country finished its OQT campaign with losses to Serbia and the Dominican Republic, the former of which was by a close margin.

 Head coach Yeng Guiao cited the lack of preparation as the reason for the Philippines' dismal performance in the world cup and reasoned that preparation should be started years prior to the tournament but added that the team did their best despite "limitations".
 He also suggested that the national team should gain more experience playing against teams outside Asia particularly European and Latin American teams.

 Guiao eventually resigned as the team's head coach.

 Tim Cone became the new head coach of the Philippines, who clinched the gold medal in the Men's basketball tournament of the 2019 Southeast Asian Games, which the country hosted.
 The team's gold medal victory contributed to the country's medal haul of 149 gold medals, out of the 387 medals won by the Philippines.

+Since then, Jong Uichico and Tab Baldwin had stints as head coach of the country, the latter of which guided the team in their 3-0 run in the final window of the 2022 FIBA Asia Cup qualifiers and the 2020 FIBA Olympic Qualifying Tournament.
+Since February 2022, former national team coach Chot Reyes has been at the helm of the national team.

-The Philippines is set to participate in the next edition of the World Cup in 2023, as one of the hosts.
-The team will also participate in the 2021 FIBA Asia Cup qualification.
+The Philippines is set to participate in the next edition of the World Cup in 2023, as one of the hosts, taking on 2019 foes Angola and Italy, and 2020 OQT opponents the Dominican Republic in the group phase.

+Under Reyes' current stint as head coach, the team also participated in the 2022 FIBA Asia Cup in Jakarta, Indonesia, finishing 9th, and participated in the qualification process for the 2023 World Cup, finishing 2nd and 3rd in the first round and second round respectively, albeit being automatically qualified as one of the hosts.
+The team also finished silver in the 2021 Southeast Asian Games for the first time since 1989, losing to Indonesia, but reclaimed the gold medal at the 2023 edition in Cambodia.